MayankVir/midas-iiitd/README.md

-# Getting Started with Create React App
+# Get the live project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted on netlify [HERE](https://midas-iiitd.netlify.app).

 ## Available Scripts